top of page

 M. Pittet

-Tiger density varies.
-In India's Kaziranga and Corbett National Parks with abundant prey, densities of 15-19 animals/100 km² have been recorded while in the Sikhote Alin Mountains in Russia with low prey availability, densities of 0.13-0.45/100 km² have been estimated.
-Generally, tiger densities are higher in alluvial flood plains and tropical deciduous forests than tropical moist, evergreen forests of South and Southeast Asia and temperate habitats of far East Asia.
+Tiger density varies considerably.
+In India’s Kaziranga and Corbett National Parks, where prey is abundant, densities of 15–19 animals per 100 km² have been recorded.
+In contrast, in Russia’s Sikhote Alin Mountains, where prey availability is low, densities of 0.13–0.45 animals per 100 km² have been estimated.
+Generally, tiger densities are higher in alluvial floodplains and tropical deciduous forests than in tropical moist evergreen forests of South and Southeast Asia or the temperate habitats of Far East Asia.

 Tiger population estimates.png